History of Taiwan in Timeline

 From 1949 to the 1970s, the primary mission of the Taiwanese military was to "retake mainland China" through Project National Glory.

-1949: PRC claims to replace ROC government
+1949: PRC claims to have replaced the ROC government

 1950: Communists captured Hainan